dssste/LiteDB-Unity/README.md

 An Exact Copy of [LiteDB](https://github.com/mbdavid/LiteDB), plus a package.json file.

-Maybe there will be sample sences and Unity specific tests in the future.
+Maybe there will be sample scenes and Unity specific tests in the future.

 Currently 5.0.20.
 Should use a github action to snyc LiteDB releases in the future.

 ### Install